SumnRanjan/JAVA/OPPS/readme.txt

 # You cannot declare abstract constructors, or abstract static methods.
 # You can declare static methods in abstract class.
 Because there can be no objects for abstract class.
-If they had allowed to call abstract static methods, it would that mean we are calling an empty method (abstract) through classname because it is static.
+If they had allowed to call abstract static methods, it would that mean we are calling an empty method (abstract) through class name because it is static.
 Any subclass of an abstract class must either implement all of the abstract methods in the superclass, or be declared abstract itself.
 Abstract classes can include as much implementation as they see fit i.e.there can be concrete methods(methods with body)